khang72/-PUBG-_Cheater_Detector_Project/README.md

 ## Installation
 This project is using PUBG API tools.
 To see the documentation of the [PUBG API, click here](https://documentation.pubg.com/en/introduction.html)

+A PUBG API key is needed for this project.
+To obtain the API key, [apply in this link](https://developer.pubg.com/).
+After getting the API key, create a file named "PUBGAPIKEY.txt" and paste the API key in this text file.
+Then, you can run this source code

 This project is working on Linux Machines (specifically in this case we use Ubuntu 18.10) To check your Ubuntu version, use
 ```